 Students may enroll in the Master of Health Administration program on a full-time or part-time basis.
 Classes are scheduled primarily in the evenings at the UNC Charlotte main campus and at UNC Charlotte Center City.

 The MHA Program may also be combined with graduate certificates or dual degrees to provide further specialization, breadth, or depth.
-We have established formal dual degree options with the UNC Charlotte MBA and Professional Science Masters in Health Informatics programs and the Charlotte School of Law's JD program.
+We have established formal dual degree options with the UNC Charlotte MBA and Professional Science Masters in Health Informatics and Analytics programs.
+Ad hoc combinations with other related programs are possible.

 Master’s prepared health service managers may work as chief or executive administrators, assistants to chief executives, or as directors and mangers of departments and units.
 Examples of the settings where MHA graduates work include: hospitals and hospital systems, physician practices and clinics, long term care facilities, managed care organizations, consulting firms, pharmaceutical and biotechnology companies, local/state/federal health agencies, health insurance companies, and medical supply and equipment manufacturers.